2020–2021 Xi Jinping Administration reform spree: Other consumer internet regulatory action

+In 2021, China instituted two laws on data security and privacy: (1) the Data Security Law and (2) the Personal Information Protection Law.
+The Chinese government issued a number of major tech sector policy documents in 2021, including the "Guiding Opinions on Strengthening the Overall Governance of Internet Information Service Algorithms" to address issues like price discrimination, algorithmic recommendations, and internet addiction.

+During the reform spree, the government increasingly took golden share stakes in companies in order to maintain control of the private sector, especially technology firms.

 Other reforms and actions

 Three child policy

 China modified its longstanding one child policy in 2016 and allowed couples to have two children.
 The policy was updated again in 2021, allowing couples to have three children.
 This modification to policy was announced on 31 May 2021, at a meeting of the Politburo of the Chinese Communist Party.
 The policy went into effect in August 2021.
 Two months later, the policy was abolished and all family planning restrictions were lifted.

 Labor laws

-On August 27, 2021, the Supreme People’s Court with the Ministry of Human Resources and Social Security issued a public notice that China's 996 work schedule utilized by big technology companies was illegal.
+On August 27, 2021, the Supreme People's Court with the Ministry of Human Resources and Social Security issued a public notice that China's 996 work schedule utilized by big technology companies was illegal.
 While no new laws were implemented, it signaled that the government would step up enforcement of existing laws, under which the 996 work schedule should not exist and overtime beyond 44 hours per week should be paid out.